Caddickbrown/Programming-Notes/README.md

 | ~ | Tilde |
 |   | Space Character |
 | # | Hash |

+## Variables
+A Variable is a method of storing data under a "Name".

 ## Types of Data Value
 | Name | Example | Explanation |